metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 The Saints are mustering pressure despite the Raiders chipping and dropping extra protectors back.
 Interesting.

+Vegas is getting manhandled at the line of scrimmage.
+As simple as that.

+I think the Raiders also advertised their fake punt by stacking protectors along one side of the formation.

 ***

 ## 49ers @ Rams